Wheatley finally comes to the decision that his human body isn't all that bad.

 She crosses her arms gives him another look, one of those looks, the withering kind that says, Really, what was your first clue?

 "Sorry, sorry, was trying to be funny.
 Guess it didn't work."
 He manages a weak smile and scratches the back of his neck.
 "What I'm trying to say is, wouldn't you want to try?
 I know it must be frustrating and all, to not be able to get across what you're trying to say.
 Not everyone is really used to all these hand gestures and body language and all that.
 I know I'd be frustrated if I were you.
 Not being able to talk would drive me crazy.
 And I was thinking about it, you know, and I just had a brainwave.
-I honestly don't remember why or how I know it, it's kind of fragmented if I'm honest, but it's actually a great idea, and I thought, well, maybe you'd want to give it a go.
+I honestly don't remember why or how I know it, it's a bit fragmented if I'm honest, but it's actually a great idea, and I thought, well, maybe you'd want to give it a go.
 So what do you say?"

 She blinks.
 Once, twice.
 And then she shakes her head, as if confused.
 What?